Slugging A’s beat D-backs 5-1 for eighth straight home win

-OAKLAND, Calif.
-(AP) — Matt Chapman homered twice and Matt Olson also connected to help Sean Manaea finally earn his first victory of 2020, and the slugging Oakland Athletics beat the Arizona Diamondbacks 5-1 on Thursday night.
+Chapman cleared the fences twice and Olson also connected to help Sean Manaea finally earn his first victory of 2020, and the slugging A’s beat the Arizona Diamondbacks 5-1 on Thursday night.

+With a pair of homers high into the left-field bleachers, Chapman left manager Bob Melvin in awe.

+“I kind of surprised myself there a little bit.
+I don’t know if I’ve hit a ball like that since the minor leagues,” Chapman said.
+“It felt good to drive a few balls today that felt like I wasn’t trying too hard to do that.
+It just kind of happened.”

 Chapman hit a solo drive in the first and a two-run shot in the eighth.
 Olson added a two-run homer in the fourth for the AL-best A’s (18-8), who have their best record over 26 games since the 1990 club began 20-6.
 Oakland has an eight-game home winning streak.

 Chapman notched his sixth career multihomer game and second this season, also doing so Aug.
 10 at the Angels.
+He has been working on his timing.

+“I don’t know if it’s the ball, I don’t know if the players are stronger, I don’t know if the bats … I don’t know,” Melvin said.
+“But two balls that go way up in the upper deck in left field does not happen.”

 Manaea (1-2), who lost the AL wild-card game last fall after a 4-0 September coming back from shoulder surgery, allowed one run on five hits in 5 1/3 innings.
 He won in his sixth start after reaching five innings for the first time all season his last time out against San Francisco.